duthied/Free-Friendika/doc/translations.md

 	cd /path/to/friendica-addons/<addon_name>
 	/path/to/friendica/bin/run_xgettext.sh -s

-In either case, you need to commit the updated `<addon_name>/lang/C/messages.po`.
+In either case, you need to commit the updated `<addon_name>/lang/C/messages.po` to your working branch.

 ## Update translations from Transifex

 Please download the Transifex file "for use" in `view/lang/<language>/messages.po`.

-Then run `bin/console po2php view/lang/<language>/messages.po` to update the related `strings.php` file.
+Then run `bin/console po2php view/lang/<language>/messages.po` to update the related `strings.php` file and commit both files to your working branch.

 ### Using the Transifex client